jamiejackherer/swarm-node/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified version of the GNU Affero General Public License (AGPL) version 3, with additional terms for commercial use.
+See the [LICENSE](LICENSE) file for details.

 ## Support